 Hydro wants to use the technology pilot in Karmøy to roll out the world's most energy and climate-efficient technology for producing aluminum.

-Compared with the world average, the technology developed by Hydro's researchers will reduce energy consumption in aluminum production by 15 percent.
-The low energy consumption, coupled with high productivity, means that Hydro can safely say that the technology pilot in Karmøy will be a world leader.
+Compared with the world average, the technology developed by Hydro's researchers reduce energy consumption in aluminum production by 15 percent.
+The low energy consumption, coupled with high productivity, means that Hydro can safely say that the technology pilot in Karmøy is world leading in primary aluminum production.